+Regulation Jurisdictional Note 2 Jurisdictions that choose to omit the Division 2 scheme will omit regulation 325 itself, but should retain regulations 319, 321 and 322, altered as necessary to apply in relation to a general construction induction training card issued by an RTO.
+325 Jurisdictions may choose to omit this regulation, if they decide to rely entirely on the regulator to administer the general construction induction training card scheme.
+328(1) If a jurisdiction adopts Schedule 1 to the Act in relation to dangerous goods, the following provision may be inserted: "This Part applies to the handling or storage of dangerous goods listed in column 2 of table 328, other than at a workplace, if the quantity of the dangerous goods is more than the relevant threshold referred to in Column 3 of the table.

+Table 328

-Regulation Jurisdic tional Note regu 322, lation 325 itself, bu altered as necessar the to omit the Division 2 scheme will omit at should retain regulations 319, 321 and by to apply in relation to a general training card issued by an RTO.
-325 entirely of omit this regulation, if they decide to rely administer the general construction me.
-328(1) edule 1 to the Act in relation to dangerous ion may be inserted: in colum "This Part applies to the handling or storage of dangerous goods listed in column 2 of table 328, other than at a workplace, if the quantity of the dangerous goods is more than the relevant threshold referred to in Column 3 of the table.
-Table 328 Column Column 2 Column 3 1 Dangerous goods Threshold quantities Item 1 Liquefied Petroleum Gas (LP gas) (dangerous goods Class 2.1) If the LP gas is stored in packages outside a building, and connected by piping to appliances within the building that contain the gas-500 L (water capacity) 2 Compressed gas of Class 2.1 (excluding LP gas), Class 2.2 or compressed oxygen if: (a) each is in one or more containers in an aggregate capacity not exceeding 50 L; and (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
+Column 1 Item Column 2 Dangerous goods Column 3 Threshold quantities 1 Liquefied Petroleum Gas (LP gas) (dangerous goods Class 2.1) If the LP gas is stored in packages outside a building, and connected by piping to appliances within the building that contain the gas-500 L (water capacity) 2 Compressed gas of Class 2.1 (excluding LP gas), Class 2.2 or compressed oxygen if: (a) each is in one or more containers in an aggregate capacity not exceeding 50 L; and (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
 Compressed oxygen or air that is used or intended to be used for medical purposes.
 3 Dangerous goods Class 3 250 L 4 Pool Chlorine and spa sanitising agents 100 kg or L

-Regulation Jurisdictional Note desi ochlorite gnated by Number 100 L gerous ds Class 9 100 kg or L gerous ds Packing up 1 5 kg or L 8 C1 c combustible ids 1000 L gerous ds Class 2.3 Nil kg or L good than dangerous ds other those ed above 100 kg or L 328(2) Jurisdictions will insert a reference to local legislation that regulates safety in relation to pipelines and removes the need to rely on Part 7.1 to that extent.
+Regulation Jurisdictional Note desi ochlorite gnated by Number 100 L gerous ls Class 9 100 kg or L gerous ds Packing up 1 5 kg or L 8 C1 c combustible ids 1000 L gerous ds Class 2.3 Nil kg or L good than dangerous ds other those ed above 100 kg or L 328(2) Jurisdictions will insert a reference to local legislation that regulates safety in relation to pipelines and removes the need to rely on Part 7.1 to that extent.
 328(3) Some jurisdictions will insert a relevant law here.
 328(5) Jurisdictions may insert a Note at the end of this subregulation explaining the interaction between Chapter 7 of these Regulations and local dangerous goods legislation relating to explosives.
 348 Jurisdictions may insert a new provision imposing a relevant fee to be paid to the regulator for administration in relation to notifications under this regulation.
 A provision of this kind may include requirements as to the structure of the relevant fee and the timing of its payment. remedies f or non-paym the regulate se such a fee will also provide appropriate ent (for example, enforcement of a civil or).
 This may require amendment to other 354(4) A jurisdiction will insert the relevant enactment that regulates the use of hazardous chemicals for agricultural purposes.
 Part 7.1, Division 9 A jurisdiction may omit this Division if it is covered by other laws of that jurisdiction.
 419(3)(e) Each jurisdiction may specify the relevant legislation for that jurisdiction.